Israel will consider U.S. Mideast plan, Palestinians to boycott

 “We welcome all those who wish to help us, whether it be in Manama or anywhere else.
 But for now, we reject the deal of the century,” he said.

-Reporting by Dedi Hayun in the Jordan Valley, Rami Ayyub in Ramallah, Stephen Farrell and Ari Rabinovitch in Jerusalem
+Reporting by Dedi Hayun in the Jordan Valley, Rami Ayyub in Ramallah, Stephen Farrell and Ari Rabinovitch in Jerusalem; Editing by Marguerita Choy